jpverkamp/blog/content/reviews/books/Kate DiCamillo/Tales from Deckawoo Drive/1 - Leroy Ninker Saddles Up.md

 <!--more-->

-As part of the {{< goodreads series="Tales from Deckawoo Drive" >}} series, it's certainly a bit longer than the other Mercy Watson books, which was a bit of a surprise.
+As part of the [[Tales from Deckawoo Drive]]() series, it's certainly a bit longer than the other Mercy Watson books, which was a bit of a surprise.
 And while it starts out a bit sweet (Leroy isn't picky and he's more than willing to work with what he's given), it goes somewhat over the top with the endless weird compliments (to a horse).

 On top of that, despite the length, it doesn't really *go* anywhere.
 Unlike [[Francine Poulet Meets the Ghost Raccoon]]() and [[Where Are You Going, Baby Lincoln?]](), there's not really much of a story here.
 Those being the only three I've read, I would say this is easily the weakest.
 Still a decent enough read I suppose and the kids certainly enjoyed it.